lrspeiser/sigmagravity/README.md

 Here we develop Σ-Gravity ("Sigma-Gravity"), grounded in teleparallel gravity—an equivalent reformulation of General Relativity (GR) where the gravitational field is carried by torsion rather than curvature.
 While mathematically equivalent to GR for classical predictions, teleparallel gravity suggests a different physical picture where gravity emerges from the parallel transport properties of spacetime.

-**The central idea of Σ-Gravity:** In extended mass distributions with coherent motion—such as galactic disks with ordered circular rotation—torsion modes from spatially separated mass elements can interfere constructively.
-This **coherent superposition** produces measurable gravitational enhancement (Σ > 1) in dynamically cold systems while remaining undetectable in compact environments like the Solar System.
-The enhancement factor Σ gives the theory its name.
+**The central idea of Σ-Gravity:** In extended mass distributions with coherent motion—such as galactic disks with ordered circular rotation—the organized velocity field enables gravitational enhancement effects that are suppressed in compact or disordered systems.
+We parameterize this coherence dependence through the enhancement factor Σ, which gives the theory its name.

 This mechanism naturally explains:

-1. **Why enhancement appears at galactic scales:** Extended, ordered mass distributions allow torsion coherence
+1. **Why enhancement appears at galactic scales:** Extended, ordered mass distributions are parameterized as having high coherence
-2. **Why the Solar System shows no anomaly:** Compact systems suppress coherence automatically
+2. **Why the Solar System shows no anomaly:** High-acceleration and compact systems are parameterized as having low coherence
-3. **Why a characteristic acceleration exists:** The cosmological horizon sets a fundamental decoherence scale
+3. **Why a characteristic acceleration exists:** Dimensional analysis connects the critical scale to cH₀
-4. **Why clusters require larger enhancement:** Spherical geometry increases coherent mode counting
+4. **Why clusters require larger enhancement:** Empirically, a larger amplitude A fits cluster data; geometric arguments provide motivation but not derivation

 ### 1.4 Summary of Results